macexx/openvpn-as/README.md

 **Change notes**

-* Ass variable for pipework, "PIPEWORK".
-* Fix error that some host paths/permissions prevents openvpn to run
+Change notes

+* 2015.07.01

+Complete rewrite - Last code diden´t survive upgrades of openvpn and sometimes got corrupted on docker rebuilds.
+New code to better fit unRAID permissions and Phusion template.
+(Need to set a new config directory/ or clear old one- if upgrading).
+* 2015.08.11

+Update Phusion base-image, Update to Openvpn-AS 2.0.20.
+* 2015.08.15

-* Admin username changed, "admin" and password "openvpn".
+Admin username changed, "admin" and password "openvpn".
-* Default deamon tcp port changed from 443 to 9443.
+Default tcp port changed from 443 to 9443
-* All username and passvord variables was removed, now uses openvpn-as´s internal database.
+All username/passvord variables removed, now uses internal database.
-* "INTERFACE" variable added so that webui is reachable if eth0 isent linked to docker.(Defaults to eth0 if variable isent set in the run command)
-* Now run as nobody:users
+"INTERFACE" variable added, fixes bond0 issues. openvpn is now running as nobody:users.
+* 2015.10.7

+Fix error that /mnt/user/(appdata) couldent be used. (symlinked and samba shares for non unRAID systems)
+* 2015.10.17

+Update to openvpn-as openvpn-as-2.0.21.
+* 2015.11.12
+Add variable for pipework, "PIPEWORK".